marshalloffutt/product-cards/README.md

 # Product Cards

 This project is an attempt to mock some product cards, and pretend to sell rocks to people.
+The purpose was to test our ability to mock an existing template using only vanilla JavaScript and CSS.

 ## Screenshot
 ![main screenshot](./screenshots/rocks.png)